Covered Calls Trading Strategy – (QQQ & SPY, Income – Backtests & Examples)

 Covered calls trading strategy looks tempting when interest rates and dividend yields are down because many investors and traders look for additional ways to generate “income”.
 Many pundits promise both good returns and “income” if you issue call options on your positions – so-called covered calls.
 Can you make money on covered calls?
 Are covered calls worth it?
 We look at covered calls backtest and empirical evidence.
 Are covered calls a good strategy?

-A covered call is a poor investment strategy.
+A covered call is a poor investment strategy, but it also depends on your aims.
 Writing a covered call means you limit the upside drastically and only partially limit the downside.
 A covered call is a negatively skewed trading strategy.

 Let’s assume you own 100 shares in Microsft (MSFT).
 It’s trading at 300 and you want to issue calls three months into the future with a strike price at 320.
 To calculate the price of an option is a bit complicated and not the scope of this article, but let’s say you receive 10 USD per share, in total 1 000 USD.
 In practice, what does this mean?